 Your wedding is a dream.
 You have fantasized about this day ever since you can remember.
 For that reason, you need it to be documented in a way that will showcase your vision.
 You want the work to capture the beautiful magic for years to come.
 Your wedding photographer is a vital part of this.
 These are some of the key things you should look for in a wedding photographer.

 Before you even check for a price list, I encourage you to go over every potential photographer’s portfolio.
-You want to look for following two things: has the photographer shot weddings before?
+You want to look for the following two things: has the photographer shot weddings before?
 If so, how many have they shot?
-This will let you know whether your guy has previous experience.
+This will let you know whether your photographer has previous experience.
 Believe me, just because your distant family member is a fantastic sports photographer, does not mean that they are equipped to shoot a wedding.
 It’s like they say, you don’t go to a steakhouse to have chicken!
 The same applies here; you don’t ask a nature photographer to shoot your wedding.

 Do you like the photographers’ style?
 I personally think this is very important.
 You either love it or leave it!
-Don’t hire just any random photographer thinking, “Oh, I will just show him my favorite pictures off Pinterest and have him copy those pictures” NO!
+Don’t hire just any random photographer thinking, “Oh, I will just show him my favorite pictures off Pinterest and have him copy those pictures.”
+NO!
 DO NOT do that!
 You have to love your photographers’ style!
 Not just the way they take the pictures, but also how they edit them.
 If you are not 100% convinced and in love with their work, don’t even bother contacting them.
 If you don’t like my style, that’s understandable.
 Not everything is for everyone.
 I personally will try and help to find someone who shoots your style.

 After you find a photographer whose work you are totally in love with, it is time to take the next step: initiate contact!
 During that first phone call or email, see if the photographer is willing to meet you two in person.
 I, myself like to either go for coffee with my potential clients in Winnipeg, Steinbach or Winkler.

 Why?
 It’s simple, do you really want a stranger shooting the most important day of your life?
 I personally don’t like shooting people I don’t know.
-I prefer to know who my clients are, and find a way to connect with them.
+I prefer to know who my clients are and find a way to connect with them.
 It will enable to tell their story better.

 I’ve heard horror stories of friends who like their wedding pictures, but looking at them always reminds them of how rude, or short-tempered, or impatient their photographer was throughout the entire day.

 The way I see it, I don’t just want to be your photographer.
 I want to be your friend who happens to be shooting your wedding day for you.
-A friend will always look out for you, make sure to capture your best side, calm your nerves when your emotions run high, and make you are their number one priority throughout the day.
+A friend will always look out for you, make sure to capture your best side, calm your nerves when your emotions run high, and make sure you are their number one priority throughout the day.
 Be honest with yourself.
 Would you really want to take advice from someone you don’t get along with?
 No, I don’t think so.
 The advice of a friend is always welcomed!

 For that reason, I like to spend as much time as possible getting to know my clients before their big day.
 If I feel that we aren’t “clicking”, I prefer to recommend one of my colleagues who I know would do a better job of capturing your magical day.
 (As long as you can find a way to connect, of course.)